iondv/framework/README.md

 jobs.enabled=true

 ```
-Set the `NODE_PATH` environment variable.
+Open the file and paste the text above.
+The main parameter is `db.uri=mongodb://127.0.0.1:27017/ion-dnt`.
+It shows the base name that we use for the application.
+The DB will be created automatically.

+Set the `NODE_PATH` environment variable which is equal to the application path.
+For Windows the command is `set NODE_PATH=c:\workspace\dnt`, for Linux - `export NODE_PATH=/workspace/dnt`. `workspace` is the app directory.

 The `npm install` command installs the key dependencies.
 Further, write the `gulp assemble` command to build the app.
 ### Running
-Add a new user in `Mongo Compass` and run the app, using the `npm start` command.
+Add a new user in `Mongo Compass` and run the app, executing the `npm start` command.
 ## Documentation
 The IONDV.Framework documentation is available in two languages - [english](/docs/en/index.md) and [russian](/docs/ru/index.md).